 Sprint Planning Anti-Patterns

-The number two area on my list of product owner anti-patterns is the sprint planning itself:
+The number two area on my list of Product Owner anti-patterns is the Sprint Planning itself:

 - Unfinished business: Unfinished user stories and other tasks from the last Sprint spill over into the new Sprint without any discussion.
 (There might be good reasons for that, for example, a task’s value has not changed.
-It should not be an automatism, though, remember the sunk cost fallacy.)
+It should not be an automatism, though; remember the sunk cost fallacy.)

-- PO clinging to tasks: The Product Owner cannot let go Product Backlog items once they become part of the Sprint Backlog.
-For example, the Product Owner increases the scope of a requirement.
-Or, he or she changes acceptance criteria once the team accepted the issue into the Sprint Backlog.
-(There is a clear line: before a Product Backlog item turns into a part of the Sprint Backlog, the Product Owner is responsible.
-However, once it moves from one backlog to the other, the Development Team becomes responsible.
-If changes become acute during the Sprint the team will collaboratively decide on how to handle them.)
+- PO clinging to tasks: The Product Owner cannot let go of Product Backlog items once they become part of the Sprint Backlog.
+For example, the Product Owner increases the scope of a work item or changes acceptance criteria once the Developers select this Product Backlog item for the Sprint Backlog.
+(There is a clear line: before a Product Backlog item becomes part of the Sprint Backlog, the Product Owner is responsible.
+However, once it moves from one backlog to the other, the Developers become responsible.
+If changes become acute during the Sprint, the team will collaboratively decide how to handle them.)

 - Inflexible PO: The Product Owner is not flexible to adjust acceptance criteria.
 (If the work on a task reveals that the agreed-upon acceptance criteria are no longer achievable or waste, the Scrum Team needs to adapt to the new reality.
 Blindly following the original plan violates core Scrum principles.)